-Interpersonal Skills that Get Your Point of View Adopted Through Effective Business Communication
+Get Your Point of View Adopted Through Effective Business Communication

-First, let’s define both words in Effective Communication.
+First, let’s define both words in Effective Communication

-Effective means, “successful in producing a desired or intended result.”
+Effective means, “successful in producing a desired or intended result.

+Immediately, we see that “effective” means that we want to achieve something.
 We want something to happen.
 We want someone to do something.

-Communication means, “exchanging information or news.”
+Our other word — communication — means, “exchanging information or news.”

 What is Effective Communication?

-Setting a clear SMART goal or clearly understanding what you want from the outcome of a communication is critical.
+Setting a clear goal or clearly understanding what you want from the outcome of a communication is critical.